gvwilson/thirdbit/teaching/community.md

 but tasks like system administration and accounting need full-time paid staff.
 FIXME: difficult transition.

+Micromanaging or trying to control everything centrally means people won't feel they have the autonomy to act, which will probably cause them to drift away.
+In particular,
+if you're too engaged or too quick on the reply button, people have less opportunity to grow as members and to create horizontal collaborations.
+The community can continue to be "hub and spoke", focused around one or two individuals, rather than a highly-connected network in which others feel comfortable participating.

+FIXME: pathways to contribution (examples).

 ## Governance

 Every organization has a power structure: